ositaka/soul-healing-decapcms/data/page/home.md

       **Improved relationships**: Trance healing can help individuals to develop a greater sense of empathy and understanding towards others, leading to improved relationships and communication.
     image: /images/magic-ball-sun.jpg
   - type: section_repeatable_content
+    section_type: section_repeatable_content
     main_menu:
       show: true
       name: Sessions
     title: Soul Healing Sessions
     items:
       - title: One-on-One
+        text:
-        text: Our one-on-one sessions are personalized to your unique needs and goals.
+          Our one-on-one sessions are personalized to your unique needs and goals.
           Whether you're seeking relief from physical pain, emotional trauma, or spiritual disconnection, the facilitator will work with you to create a safe and nurturing space for you to explore and heal.
         image: /images/one-on-one.jpg
       - title: Small Groups
+        text:
-        text: His small group sessions offer the opportunity to connect with others who share your experiences and goals.
+          His small group sessions offer the opportunity to connect with others who share your experiences and goals.
 These sessions provide a supportive and nurturing environment for healing and growth.
 He limit the size of our groups to ensure that each individual receives the attention and support they need.
 Has a minimum of 4 persons.
         image: /images/magic-ball-sun.jpg
   - type: text_only
+    section_type: text_only
     main_menu:
       show: true
       name: Testimonials